jumson/mediaDownloader/README.md

 It creates a csv that lists the media links.
 Then it downloads the files.
-Tested with 12 videos at once at skillport.com (used media='.mp4') Tested with a 10 video lesson at lynda.com (used media='mp4')
+Tested with 12 videos at once at skillport.com (used media='.mp4') Tested with a 26 video lesson at lynda.com (used media='mp4') (these all dowload simultaneously -- and I did not get booted...yet..)

 To use the scripts, I simply place them in the same directory as the HAR file, open a command window:
 ```